 Having realized many firsts in its 19 years and with the aim of increasing the quality of education and research and becoming a university that can compete globally, İstanbul Bilgi University began a long term partnership with Laureate Education, one of the largest international education networks in the world, in 2006 and continues to be a part of this network.

-The university currently has more than 20,000 students, nearly 1,000 academic staff members, 6 faculties, 5 institutes, 5 schools, 3 vocational schools, and more than 150 programs that provide education to its associate, undergraduate and graduate students.
+The university currently has 25,000 students, nearly 1,000 academic staff members, 6 faculties, 5 institutes, 5 schools, 3 vocational schools, and more than 150 programs that provide education to its associate, undergraduate and graduate students.
 As of 2015, the university has graduated 24,000 students.